-- ii.
-For imported foods subject to an inspection order concerning residual agricultural chemicals, etc. for which there have been no violations during two years since the issuance date of inspection order or the number of the imported foods inspected under the order is more than 300 during one year since the issuance date of inspection order, where no violation occurs, the inspection order shall be temporarily cancelled.
-The monitoring inspection shall be subsequently carried out on a higher proportion of the imported foods and for more inspection items for a certain period of time so that inspection will identify violations with a certain statistical reliability and if no violation is identified, the inspection order shall be cancelled (however, if a violation is identified during the period of reinforced monitoring inspection, an inspection order will be issued immediately). - (5) Comprehensive import ban under Article 8 or Article 17 of the Act

-As for imported foods produced in a specific country or area, or by a specific business entity, if the violation rate stands above approximately 5% of the overall number of those inspected and if it is highly likely that the importation of violating foods will continue, due to the state of food-sanitation control in the exporting country, the Minister of Health, Labour and Welfare shall ban the importation of such foods after consulting the Pharmaceutical Affairs and Food Sanitation Council, as long as such a ban is considered to be specifically necessary to prevent food-sanitation problems, taking into account the extent to which such foods may harm human health.
+- i.
+Where the exporting country has taken preventive measures, such as investigation of causes, issuance of new regulations corresponding to the results of investigation and enhancement of the condition of control of agricultural chemicals, etc. and inspection system, and the measures have been determined to be effective through bilateral discussions, on-site inspections or inspections at the time of importation, the inspection order shall be cancelled. - ii.
+For imported foods subject to an inspection order concerning residual agricultural chemicals, etc. for which there have been no violations during two years from the most recent date of detection of a violation after the issuance date of inspection order (or from the issuance date of inspection order,) or the number of the imported foods inspected under the order is more than 300 and no violations during one year after the issuance date of inspection order, the inspection order shall be cancelled.
+The monitoring inspection shall be subsequently carried out on a higher proportion of the imported foods and for more inspection items for a certain period of time so that inspection will identify violations with a certain statistical reliability and, if a violation is identified, an inspection order will be issued immediately. - (5) Comprehensive import ban under Article 8 or Article 17 of the Act number of those inspected and if it is highly likely that the importation of violating foods will continue, due to the state of food-sanitation control in the exporting country, the Minister of Health, Labour and Welfare shall ban the importation of such foods after consulting the Pharmaceutical Affairs and Food Sanitation Council, as long as such a ban is considered to be specifically necessary to prevent food-sanitation problems, taking into account the extent to which such foods may harm human health.